HOW CAN WE HELP?

 RECEPTIVE AND EXPRESSIVE LANGUAGE DELAY/DISORDER

 Children with language delay/disorder may be late to talk, and may have difficulty with skills such as understanding stories and expressing their ideas.
-Our Speech-Language Pathologists are certified in Hanen’s It Takes Two to Talk program, a parent-implemented intervention that uses every day routines and play activities as context for building a pre-school child's language skills.
+Our Speech-Language Pathologists have certifications in Hanen’s Target Word and It Takes Two to Talk programs, parent-implemented interventions that use every day routines and play activities as context for building a pre-school child's language skills.
 Our CDAs Emily and Lindsay are also trained to work with pre-school children to facilitate language development.
 School-aged children with language delay/disorder will address individualized goals through play-based activities, engaging stories, and tasks relevant to their school, home and social lives.

 Heather and Danielle are die-hard passionate about literacy.
 Both are Orton-Gillingham trained at the Associate Level.
 Research is clear that children who struggle to develop reading and spelling benefit from an approach that is explicit, systematic and based on phonics.
 We work one-to-one with clients to develop foundational reading skills such as phonemic awareness (e.g., the ability to blend and segment words by sound), phonics, morphology and etymology.
 These services, as with all of our treatment options, may be covered under your Extended Health Benefits.